-SORUCOM-2017 is inviting soliciting original, previously unpublished and high quality research papers addressing research challenges and advances in the topics mentioned below.
+SORUCOM-2020 welcomes original, previously unpublished and high quality papers addressing the topics mentioned above.

 Institute of Cybernetics at Tallinn University of Technology